jeffpar/lonedissent/_pages/advocates/top100/README.md

 ## Top Women Advocates

-Our [data](https://github.com/jeffpar/lonedissent/blob/master/sources/ld/women-advocates.csv) is generated from [documents](https://supremecourthistory.org/history_oral_advocates.html) created by [Marlene Trestman](https://www.marlenetrestman.com), who painstakingly extracted appearances of women advocates from the [Journals of the Supreme Court of the United States](https://www.supremecourt.gov/orders/journal.aspx) for October Term 1880 through October Term 1999.
+The [data](https://github.com/jeffpar/lonedissent/blob/master/sources/ld/women-advocates.csv) shown below is generated from [documents](https://supremecourthistory.org/history_oral_advocates.html) created by [Marlene Trestman](https://www.marlenetrestman.com), who painstakingly extracted appearances of women advocates from the [Journals of the Supreme Court of the United States](https://www.supremecourt.gov/orders/journal.aspx) for October Term 1880 through October Term 1999.
 This was later supplemented with data from 2000 through 2016 by Julie Silverbrook and Emma Shainwald.